codemargaret/pig-dice-node/README.md

 ## Description

-_{There are 2 objects in this game, player1/player2 or player1/AI.
-Player 1 gets to role a 6 sided dice numbered 1 to 6.
-If the number rolled is 2,3,4,5,6 the player may "hold the number" or roll again.
-If they hold that value is added to their total score.}_
+_Each turn, a player repeatedly rolls a die.
+After each roll, the player decides whether to 'hold' or roll again.
+If a 1 is rolled, the player scores nothing for that turn, and it becomes the next player's turn.
+The first player to get 100 points wins.
+The app displays the current roll and total score for each player._

 ## Project Goals
 * _Re-create an existing project as a NodeJS application with a Gulpfile._